DrakirL/DrakirL.github.io/p10/rules/combat.md

 #### <br>

 *If the Attack is Ranged, it is Interruptible.
 (PHRASING?)* <br>
-*Range Increments: The lower value is the base range and used as one would expect.
-The greater value is made with an innately imposed Disadvantage.
-If the attack also has Disadvantage from external circumstances, the greater value can't be used.*
+*Extended Range: You can attack any target within the defined range as normal.
+You can attack a target outside that range by applying a -1 penalty on the Test for each Pace you exceed the range by.*
-*Crits: Add +2 to the Success Grade on a Natural 20?* <br>
+*Crits: On a Natural 20, double the result of the Success Grade.* <br>
 *Shove: You can stack distance for a single shove, but it must all be in a single direction.*
 <br><br>